functional-fuzzing-android-apps/home/README.md

 # Detailed Usage of Genie

-If you want to know more how to use and develop Genie, you can find the detailed instructions [here](https://github.com/functional-fuzzing-android-apps/home/tree/master/Genie/DEVELOPER.md).
+If you want to know more how to use and debug Genie, you can find the detailed instructions [here](https://github.com/functional-fuzzing-android-apps/home/tree/master/Genie/DEVELOPER.md).

 # How to inspect Genie-generated bug report?